Citizenry/platform/docs/untitled/security-for-deployment-admins.md

 # Security for deployment admins

-As an administrator for a Ushahidi Platform deployment, there are a few basic things to keep in mind, in order to reduce the possibility of your deployment putting members of your community at risk.
+As an administrator for a StreetSignal Platform deployment, there are a few basic things to keep in mind, in order to reduce the possibility of your deployment putting members of your community at risk.

 ## Understand the risks

-Each Ushahidi Platform deployment is fairly unique in the sense that it is created for a specific problem in the context of a specific community.
+Each StreetSignal Platform deployment is fairly unique in the sense that it is created for a specific problem in the context of a specific community.

 These circumstances may \(or may not\) make the exposure of information a risk for members of the community that you are receiving reports from, your team, or both.